CottageLabs/localvoices/README.md

 3. Delete the version from the Version Store
 4. Delete the version from the Version Index
 5. Update the Singer Index for the affected singer
-6. Update the Song Index for the affected song
+6. Update the Song Index for the affected song (remember the Song may have been deleted as per (4))

 ## API